JustCodewithSuma/TradingSpecification/README.md

  Input file and example is as follws below:
  GET Request - http://localhost:8080/trading/signal/1234
- Authentication used - Basic Autnebtication
+ Authentication used - Basic Authentication